-Environmental and wellness design consciousness underpins the Rokeby Street Commercial Building, offering a workplace with a rigorous approach to sustainability.
+Environmental and wellness design consciousness underpins 116 Rokeby, offering a workplace with a rigorous approach to sustainability.

-Fundamentally Rokeby Street is carbon neutral, as Associate Director Stephen McGarry shares, “From conception we have been working towards designing a gas neutral, all-electric building in response to what we see as a climate and bio-diversity emergency within the industry – locally and globally.”
+Fundamentally 116 Rokeby is carbon neutral, as Associate Director Stephen McGarry shares, “From conception, we have been working towards designing a gas neutral, all-electric building in response to what we see as a climate and bio-diversity emergency within the industry – locally and globally.”

 Inherent to the design is a passive approach to the building’s massing and articulation.
 We have worked closely with ESD consultants within Arup, specifically to maximise passive methods of heat gain and loss, shading and natural ventilation.
 With a fully glazed northern façade allowing for maximisation of daylight to the floorplates, a double skinned façade has been applied.
 While the skins operate independently, together they contribute to a high-performing, environmentally sustainable building.